gusmaogabriels/tag2trend/README.md

 **Description**
 ----------------

-This library was created as a tool for the analysis of *AspenTech InfoPlus.21*, aka *IP.21*, Database-derived temporal data series.
+This library was created as a tool for the analysis of *AspenTech InfoPlus.21*, aka *IP.21*, Database-derived timeseries.

 It still consists of an ongoing development, whose dependencies are essential for the handling of: